FailAcademy/learning/adp-vancouver/_slides/week-03/03-react-router.md

 # Redirects

 Redirects, as they suggest take the user to a different route.
-They can be rendered for or nested in a route:
+They can be rendered for, or nested in, a route:

 ```js
 <Route render={() => (